 March Meeting: I was not yet sworn in as Student Body President or as a Board member, however since I was already elected I tagged along with my predecessor, Mary Cooper, to meet the trustees during campus tours of newly constructed campus buildings.

 May Meeting: This was my first meeting as Student Body President.
 I was sworn in at the full board meeting on Thursday morning.
-During this meeting the Board officially began the university’s next capital campaign, undertook the task of setting UNC’s vision for public higher education in the 21st century.
+During this meeting the Board officially began the university’s next capital campaign, setting UNC’s vision for public higher education in the 21st century.
 I was chosen to sit on the accessibility and affordability committee for this task.
 We also said goodbye to Brenda Kirby, the university’s secretary for over thirty years, who retired in June.
 I reported on my team’s platform goals for the year, detailed our summer lobbying plans, and emphasized the importance of keeping UNC proudly public.

 July Meeting: This meeting mostly focused on 21st Century Vision discussions.
-I sat in on both the access and affordability committee as well as the models of undergraduate education committee and appointed Student Body Vice President, Rachel Myrick, to serve on this second committee in the future.
+I sat in on the access and affordability committee as well as the models of undergraduate education committee and appointed Student Body Vice President, Rachel Myrick, to serve on this second committee in the future.
 There was also discussion of ongoing NCAA investigations into academic fraud at the university and chair of the faculty council, Jan Boxill, presented to the board regarding faculty support for the thorough investigations already being done.
 I reported to the board on progress with Money.unc.edu, concerns regarding financial aid at the Board of Governors level, and plans for University Dialogues – a series of discussions between student leaders and key administrators just prior to the semester’s beginning.

 September Meeting: This meeting was just a one day meeting in order to allow observance of the Jewish holiday.
-The Board announced the chancellor selection committee at this meeting and reiterated undying support for Chancellor Thorp and his leadership after his announcement of resignation.
-The board also formally appointed Julia Sprunt Grumbles to be the interim vice chancellor for development after Mat Kupec’s resignation.
-I reported to the board regarding the success of the student, faculty, staff, and community rally for the Chancellor and had all executive branch officers attend the morning portion of the meeting so they could be introduced to the trustees.
+The Board announced the chancellor selection committee at this meeting and reiterated its strong support for Chancellor Thorp and his leadership after the announcement of his resignation.
+The board also formally appointed Julia Sprunt Grumbles to be the interim vice chancellor for development after Matt(?)
+Kupec’s resignation.
+I reported to the board regarding the success of the student, faculty, staff, and community rally for the Chancellor and had all Executive Branch Officers attend the morning portion of the meeting so they could be introduced to the trustees.
 I also was happy to report on the change in policy regarding financial aid from tuition increases at the Board of Governors level.
-Student Governments efforts here were significant and helped ensure a cap on financial aid from tuition increase revenue did not come to pass.
+Student Government’s efforts here were significant and helped ensure a cap on financial aid from tuition increase revenue did not come to pass.

 Student Fee Advisory Subcommittee and Tuition & Fee Advisory Task Force: